MichelleJiam/cub3D_tester/README.md

 # cub3D_tester
-A script for testing the cub3D project against a variety of valid and invalid inputs.
+A script for testing the cub3D project from the 42 new curriculum against a variety of valid and invalid inputs.

 ## Installation